Landscape Design Course

 - $150.00 for members, $180.00 for nonmembers.

 - Advance registration is required.
-Please register by calling Chris Glenn at (919) 513-7005.
+Please register online using our registration e-store.
 Registration is limited to eight people and is considered complete when payment is received.

 - Program cancellations can be made through Saturday, January 17, 2015.
 No refunds will be made after January 17.
 A 15% cancellation fee applies.